 REAC INSPECTIONS NOTICE

-Until further notice, REAC is postponing all property inspections for all PIH and Multifamily properties.
+Effective March 13, 2020, until further notice REAC is postponing all property inspections for all PIH and Multifamily properties.
 Where there is an exigent circumstance or reason to believe that there is a threat to life or property at a specific location, inspections will be conducted by HUD quality assurance inspectors in compliance with CDC guidelines.
 If you have any questions, please contact our Technical Assistance Center at 1-888-245-4860 or email at REAC_TAC@hud.gov.

 - (NEW) NATIONAL STANDARDS FOR THE PHYSICAL INSPECTION OF REAL ESTATE (NSPIRE) - Through its Physical Inspections Line of Business, HUDâ€™s Real Estate Assessment Center (REAC) improves housing quality by performing accurate, credible, and reliable assessments of HUDâ€™s real estate portfolio; helps ensure safe, healthy, decent affordable housing; and promotes sound property management practices.
 Read more...